hmrc/state-pension-calculation/public/api/conf/1.0/docs/overview.md

-This API provides resources related to State Pension calculations.

-This service has been developed for consumption by the Department of Work and Pensions (DWP) **only**.
+This service provides a calculation resource related to an individuals State Pension.
+It has been developed for the Department of Work and Pensions (DWP) **only** and access is restricted to this government department.

-In particular, this API can:

-* Retrieve an individual’s State Pension information
-* Finalise an individual’s State Pension information